thorgus-services/ctxfy/README.md

 3. Install in development mode: `pip install -e .[dev]`

 Note: The application runs as an MCP server using `python -m src.mcp_server` rather than a CLI tool with subcommands.
-The server uses FastMCP with STDIO transport to communicate with MCP-enabled clients like Qwen Code.
+The server uses FastMCP with HTTP transport to communicate with MCP-enabled clients like Qwen Code.

 ## 🌟 The Ctxfy Flow (MCP-Powered Context Engineering)